gms64/greg_on_data/content/posts/scraped-some-programming-books.md

 - Host the list somewhere so I can just make it interactive / filterable on my site.
 Or on another site if that's easier
 - Set up some forms for people to suggest books to add

+And if not, this is probably the end of the road for this little project.
+But it'll at least be public on a google sheet, so anyone else can work with it!